syncfusion-content/windowsforms-docs/WindowsForms/gradientpanelext/Getting-Started.md

 {% endtabs %}

-5) Set the following properties and add primitives to the gradient panel.
+5. Set the following properties and add primitives to the gradient panel.

 {% tabs %}
 {% highlight c# %}

-//GradientPanelExt
+// GradientPanelExt
 GradientPanelExt gradientPanelExt = new GradientPanelExt();
 this.Controls.Add(gradientPanelExt);
 gradientPanelExt.BackColor = System.Drawing.Color.Transparent;